openbmc/docs/architecture/user-management.md

 The purpose of group roles is to determine the first-level authorization of the corresponding user.
 This is used to determine at a high level whether the user is authorized to the required interface.
-In other words, users should not be allowed to login to SSH if they only belong to webserver group and not to group SSH.
+In other words, users should not be allowed to login to SSH if they only belong to redfish group and not to group SSH.
 Also having group roles in common user-management (e.g. phosphor-user-manager) allows different application to create roles for the other (e.g. Administrative user will be able to create a new user through